 The Q-switch ND Yag laser is a device that is medically proven to reduce pigmentation.
 It targets melanin in the skin and breaks it down, resulting in the lightening of the targeted pigmented area.
 In addition to the Q-switch ND Yag laser, IPL treatments can also be performed on the skin to lighten targeted pigments and produce an overall brightening effect.

-Our doctor will be able to formulate the best treatment protocol to suit each individual’s skin condition and pigmentation concerns.
+Our doctor will be able to formulate treatment protocol to suit each individual’s skin condition and pigmentation concerns.
 Customised treatment is designed to help achieve pigmentation lightening, bringing you one step closer to crystal clear skin.

 If I do not have much pigmentation, what else can laser do for me?